ninxsoft/mist-cli/README.md

         *   Supports **macOS Big Sur** packages - with a massive 12GB+ payload!
     *   Generate a ZIP archive (.zip)
     *   Optionally codesign Disk Images, macOS Installer Packages and ZIP archives
-    *   Checks for free space before attempting downloads and installs
+    *   Checks for free space before attempting any downloads and installations

 *   [x] Optionally specify custom seed catalogs, allowing you to list and download macOS Installers betas from the following:
     *   **Customer Seed** - AppleSeed Program